drummerdude2003/CursedDlls.BepinEx/README.md

 #### `Cursed.FullAuto` -- make closed-bolt rifles and handguns be full-auto

-Makes all closed bolt rifles and handguns act as full-auto.
+Makes all closed bolt rifles and handguns have a full auto safety setting.
+This excludes:
+* Handguns without a safety (I.E. Glocks, TT-33, etc)
+* Semi Auto Shotguns (full auto with those is handelled differently currently unknown to us, might be with slam fire)

 #### `Cursed.RemoveAttachmentChecks` -- removes checks related to attachments